yohatad/cssr4africa/cssr4africa/pepper_interface_tests/README.md

 ## Sensor and actuator Test
-actuatorTestInput.dat and sensorTestInput.dat are provided that container key-value pair to test the different actuator and sensor found in Pepper robot.
+actuatorTestInput.dat and sensorTestInput.dat provide key-value pair to test the different actuators and sensors in the Pepper robot.

-This command test the sensor for the physical robot
+This command tests the sensor for the physical robot
 ```sh
 rosrun pepper_interface_tests sensorTest
 ```

-This command test the actuator for the physical robot
+This command tests the actuator for the physical robot
 ```sh
 rosrun pepper_interface_tests actuatorTest
 ```